How Hyper-Datafication Impacts the Sustainability Costs in Frontier AI: Introduction

+At the same time, however, access to large-scale data has enabled substantial societal benefits.
+In climate modelling, data-driven systems can now predict climate-related disasters such as floods and wildfires with high accuracy~\cite{jailani2025hybrid, papakis2025multimodal}, improving early warning systems and disaster preparedness.
+In health care, large-scale data has enabled breakthroughs in drug-discovery, including protein-folding~\cite{jumper2021highly}, supports earlier disease detection~\citep{litjens2016deep,kooi2017large,lauritzen2022artificial} and more personalised treatment strategies~\citep{fung2020achieving,gu2022personalized}.
+Such applications demonstrate the transformative potential of large-scale data to directly save and improve human lives.

-We argue that the field is undergoing a structural shift in how data is produced and used.
-First, frontier AI systems increasingly rely on large-scale synthetic data.
+While these benefits are real and significant, we argue that the field is undergoing a structural shift in how data is produced and used.
+Increasingly, large-scale data is not only leveraged to address concrete societal challenges, but is created primarily to sustain model scaling.
+One manifestation of this shift is the growing reliance on synthetic data in frontier AI systems.
 For example, the Phi-4 model was pretrained on approximately 10~trillion tokens, of which around 40\% were synthetically generated and curated using other AI models~\cite{abdin2024phi}.
-Second, and more fundamentally, AI development is driving the active creation of new data sources designed explicitly for model training.
+More fundamentally, AI development is driving the active creation of new data sources designed explicitly for model training.
 A prominent example is the Ego4D dataset, which consists of 3,670~hours of egocentric video collected from 923~participants across 74~locations, recorded specifically to support AI systems~\cite{grauman2022ego4d}.
 Such datasets would not exist outside the demands of model development.

-We use the term {\em hyper-datafication} to characterise this convergence, which we define formally below.
+We use the term {\em hyper-datafication} to characterise these trends, which we define formally below.
 While the term has appeared sporadically in prior work, it has been used narrowly to describe the large-scale expansion and aggregation of existing data sources~\citep{Gruyter_handbook_2024}.
 We extend this usage by explicitly incorporating two additional, increasingly central dimensions: the algorithmic generation of synthetic data and the creation of data whose primary purpose is to serve as training material for AI models rather than to support direct human activities.